 He was a guest of one of the veterans of our year traditional trip, and in the moment I just accepted it and went back to fight night.

 Not long after, I hear BlowHard explaining his fishing expertise to those that will listen.
 Thing is, he wasn’t just explaining, he was telling folks how good he was.
-He was bragging how big his fish were and what exotic lands and waters he had travelled to catch them.
+He was bragging how big his fish were and what exotic lands and waters he had traveled to catch them.
 Most of us have been to all these places multiple times, so I wasn’t impressed.
 To the contrary, I was turned off.
 I was actually asking myself, “Does this guy realize he is just a peanut in a house full of giants?
-Half these guys are published, and the other have been written about or featured in films.”
+Half these guys are published, and the other half have been written about or were featured in films.”

-During dinner our new guest dropped just a few too many F bombs.
+During dinner, our new guest dropped just a few too many F-bombs.
 Again, I wasn’t just “un-impressed”, I was turned off.
-I am all for dropping an F bomb when appropriate, but as the new guy trying to make friends, I want to test the waters a bit first.
+I am all for dropping an F-bomb when appropriate, but as the new guy trying to make friends, I want to test the waters a bit first.
 Am I a prude????
-Yes, there were a number of raised eye brows and some dirty glances shot in the direction of the guide that made the invite.
+Yes, there were a number of raised eyebrows and some dirty glances shot in the direction of the guide that made the invite.

 After dinner, more of the same.
 “I am really good at this” and an “eff’n this and eff’n that”!

 The next day, three of us are floating down the river in a drift boat.
 It is cold, the air is silent, and the mood is not just peaceful, it is Zen.
 There are a few inches of fresh snow on the tree branches, and the water is so flat, you can see the reflection of the shoreline in the water’s edge.
 The moment of silence is broken with the single statement by Angler number 1.
 “I didn’t like him as soon as I met him”.
 This was as random a statement as one could come up in such a peaceful moment, but I knew exactly who and what he was talking about.
 This statement was followed by a moment of silence and then Angler number 2.
 “I don’t think he will be invited back next year”.
 (Angler 2 happened to be in charge of the guest list).
 DOHHH!!!!
 I just sat in silence and cracked a smile to myself.
-I didn’t need to say anything, and anything I would say wasn’t going to reinforce what was already considered “baked and done’.
+Nothing needed to be said and anything I would say wasn’t going to reinforce what was already considered “baked and done’.

 I couldn’t help but think if this were an interview (and it absolutely was), he wouldn’t have made it past round one.
 I don’t think he would have made it past reception.
-Obviously we shouldn’t come into the lobby of a company we are interviewing for and bust out with:
+Obviously, we shouldn’t come into the lobby of a company we are interviewing and bust out with:

 Whether it is a new group of people, a first date, or a job interview, try to avoid making it a competition where the goal is to show how you are better than everybody else.
-Approach it like a discussion where you are just as interested in finding out about everyone else rather than just showing the interviewer how over qualified you are.
+Approach it like a discussion where you are just as interested in finding out about everyone else rather than just showing the interviewer how overqualified you are.
 Everybody loves to talk about him or herself.
 We should also give the interviewers the opportunities to tell us how wonderful their company is and what they are looking for in a candidate.

-Don’t hire assholes and we’ll see you at the after party,
+Avoid assholes and we’ll see you at the after party,

 nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
 “He has a nasty forkball”.